eric-li18/modelweave/README.md

 _Voronoi Tessellation_

 ## Code Contribution
-Basic ML Model code was provided from [Madhu G Nadig's repository](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch)
+Basic ML Model code was provided by [Madhu G Nadig's repository](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch)

 ## Progress
-- [ ] Show code that is executing
 - [ ] Show other datasets
 - [ ] Structure the application in a more readable manner
 - [ ] Add error function equations, and weight calculations